Enter GrameenEnergy.com

 is the oil retention stage before the water is allowed to be discharged to a soakaway, attenuation structure or drain run.

-Pulse Tidal Ltd (www.pulsetidal.com) for their tidal power technology based on twin oscillating
+(Winner) Pulse Tidal Ltd (www.pulsetidal.com) for their tidal power technology based on twin oscillating

 hydrofoils which, unlike many technologies addressing this source of energy, can be scaled up even in shallow water.
 By using